CarlosChicata/data_world_portfolio/Projects/POC/AWS_API_of_serving_layer_from_data_lake_v2/README.md

 4. Extend the services of authentication to pass what fields will return to clients; and the REST API to modify the query to accept the need fields based in permissions of client.

+5. Modify data modelling of authorization and authentication control client: extend roles permission of clients.

 ### Diagram of solution

 ### How to prepare this project?